joeroe/joeroe.github.io/_posts/2019-07-19-computational_archaeology.md

 But crucially, for computational archaeologists, computer programs are also our material.
 We study computer programs in the way that zooarchaeologists study animal bones or archaeobotanists study plants – not as objects in themselves (as a computer scientist would), but as a means for making inferences about the human past.

 How can computer programs, a thoroughly modern artefact, be material for archaeological study?
-Unless you are doing [software archaeology](https://en.wikipedia.org/wiki/Software_archaeology)[^Recent research in [archaeogaming](https://archaeogaming.com/), for example.] – not directly.
+Unless you are doing [software archaeology](https://en.wikipedia.org/wiki/Software_archaeology)[^1] – not directly.
 Computational archaeologists need something that mediates their material (computer programs) and the phenomena they want to make inferences about (the past).
 This is where comparch's strong association with statistics (mediation through data) and formal modelling (mediation through theory) enters the picture.
 It is also a point of divergence.